 Download & Other Tools

-- Definition: Percentage of all public school students tested in 3rd grade who scored proficient or advanced on the English Language Arts/Literacy (ELA) California Assessment of Student Performance and Progress (CAASPP) test with a score of Standard Met or Exceeded, by socioeconomic status (e.g., 33% of economically disadvantaged 3rd graders in California scored proficient or advanced in 2013).
+- Definition: Percentage of all public school students tested in grades 3-11 who completed the English Language Arts/Literacy (ELA) California Assessment of Student Performance and Progress (CAASPP) test with a score of Standard Met or Exceeded, by socioeconomic status (e.g., 30% of economically disadvantaged students in California scored at or above their grade-level standard in 2015).

 - Footnote: Students are tested in grades 3, 4, 5, 6, 7, 8, and 11.
 The year presented is the year in which the test was administered.
 Students are considered "economically disadvantaged" if they are eligible for the free/reduced price lunch program or if neither parent graduated from high school.
 For an explanation of the standards, by grade, see the CAASPP website.
 LNE (Low Number Event) refers to data that have been suppressed because there were fewer than 20 estimated students with scores meeting or exceeding the standard.
 N/A means that data are not available.

 - Measures of Reading Proficiency on Kidsdata.org